 Propane and heating oil efficiency was calculated in a manner similar to natural gas efficiency, except a 1.3% annual additional efficiency was assumed in the Northeast (additional 1.2% in New England, additional 1.4% in New York).
-The Baseline Scenario 2016 delivered fuel consumption data from AEO was used as the reference year, which was multiplied by the annual cumulative savings to get savings each year.
+The baseline AEO delivered 2016 fuel consumption data was used as the reference year, which was multiplied by the annual cumulative savings to get savings each year.
 Annual savings were then subtracted from yearly consumption to get net consumption.

-Figure 26: Accelerated Scenario Propane and Heating Oil Consumption and Cumulative Additional Efficiency, Northeast States, 2015-2030
+Figure 26: Accelerated Scenario Propane and Heating Oil Consumption and Cumulative Additional Efficiency, 2015-2030